 - Access to NDIS updates and other information.

 - Access to exclusive supplemental training modules offered by the NDIS Commission.

-What it means to us to be an NDIS provider
+What does it mean to us at EDHCS to be an NDIS provider?

-Here at Equality Disability Health Care Services (EDHCS), we are proud to be a Sydney-based registered NDIS provider.
-Our dedicated and trained team has more than twenty years of experience and works toward the purpose of promoting equality in all disability and healthcare services.
+Here at Equality Disability Health Care Services (EDHCS), we are proud to be a Sydney-based registered NDIS service provider.
+Our dedicated and trained team has more than twenty years of experience and works toward the purpose of supporting individuals with disabilities and promoting equality in all our disability and healthcare services.

-At EDHCS we offer a wide array of NDIS services:
+At EDHCS we offer a wide array of NDIS and health care services: